peterot/homebridge-hue-power-sensor/README.md

 ]
 ```

-### Ignoring accessories
+### Ignoring lights
-If you want to disable HomeKit support for a specific accessory you can add the unique ID of the accessory to the `ignoreAccessories` option in the configuration.
-If you don't know what the unique ID is of a specific accessory, you can look for the 'Serial Number' of the accessory you want to disable.
-Homebridge Huejay registers the unique ID of an accessory as the 'Serial Number' to HomeKit.
-You can find the 'Serial Number' at the detail view of the accessory you want to disable.
+If you want to disable HomeKit support for a specific light you can add the unique ID of the light to the `ignoreAccessories` option in the configuration.
+If you don't know what the unique ID is of a specific light, you can look for the 'Serial Number' of the light you want to disable.
+Homebridge Huejay registers the unique ID of an light as the 'Serial Number' to HomeKit.
+You can find the 'Serial Number' at the detail view of the light you want to disable.
 Most of the time it looks like a MAC address.

 ```json
 "platforms": [